gschmutz/nosql-workshop/07-working-with-dse-graph/README.md

 It will take a few seconds to create the schema.

 ## Load data into the graph

+We will be using data from IMDB.
+It has been taken from the [graph-examples](https://github.com/datastax/graph-examples) project provided by DataStax on GitHub.
+In that project you can also find other interesting examples showing DSE Graph in action.

 To load the data, we will use the DSE Graph Loader started previously with docker-compose.
 The folder with the example files has been mapped into the `graph-loader` container as `/graph-examples`.